Zequez/logseq-vault/pages/Unblock Third Eye.md

 - Not everyone will experience Clairvoyance at the same level; based on their soul journey and depending on their soul contracts.
 - -----
 - Most powerful way to unleash this center is to raise our level of consciousness at that of Onness.
 It's all part of the same process of balancing our hemispheres.
 - Empathicness is experiencing Onness. [[Emotional Body]] innate wisdom that we are all interconnected.
-So if we feel empathy, we're halfway there to Onness; even if
+So if we feel empathy, we're halfway there to Onness; even if our conscious hasn't merged with our unconscious, and our intellect hasn't balanced with our intuition.
 	-
 - ---
 -